p208p2002/Transformer-QG-on-SQuAD/README.md

-# Transformer QG on SQuAD
+# Transformer QG on DRCD
 The inputs of the model refers to
 ```
 we integrate C and A into a new C' in the following form.